Academics » Mathematics / Computer

 Full year 1 Credit

 Students explore computer concepts, apply logic procedures, and implement programming procedures using the Java Programming language.
-Students will use these tools to develop their logical-thinking skills while designing small-scale computer programs.
+Students will use these tools to develop their logical-thinking skills while designing smallscale computer programs.
 Course content includes program design and problem solving, control structures, functions, parameter passing, data structures, arrays, and file processing.
+Prerequisite: A minimum of an 85 in Algebra I or instructor recommendation

 With completion of this course the student may be eligible to earn 3 college credits through College Connections from QVCC; CSC* L106 Structured Programming